svolpe96/NorthStar-Enterprise-Lab/PROJECT-LOG.md

 ### Network rebuild

-The original access switch failed, so I had to rebuild the switching side of the lab on replacement hardware.
+The original build started in Jan 2026.
+Later in the year the access switch failed, so I had to rebuild the switching side of the lab on replacement hardware.

 Things rebuilt / verified:
 - VLANs